 Meme War: The GameStop Short Squeeze Campaign That Gamed the Financial Algorithm

-From January 4 to January 27, 2021, the share price of GameStop (GME) rose from $17.25 to a high of $347.51.1 This was an unprecedented situation, as the dramatic rise in price was the result of the collective efforts of an online community to game financial algorithms.
-Individual investors on the stock-trading-focused subreddit r/WallStreetBets mobilized as a to collectively buy and hold shares of the stock with the goal of forcing institutional investors shorting GameStop to buy it back at a higher price or take losses.
+From January 4 to January 27, 2021, the share price of GameStop (GME) rose from $17.25 to a high of $347.51.1 This was an unprecedented situation, as the dramatic rise in price was the result of the collective efforts of an online community to game financial algorithms. investors on the stock-trading-focused subreddit r/WallStreetBets mobilized as a to collectively buy and hold shares of the stock with the goal of forcing institutional investors shorting GameStop to buy it back at a higher price or take losses.
 “Shorting” is an investment strategy that assumes the stock in question will decrease in value.
 In other words, institutional investors were betting against GameStop’s success; the individuals of r/WallStreetBets worked together to prove that bet wrong by driving GameStop’s stock price up.
-Though a principal goal of these individual investors was to financially gain from this effort, there was also a vocal desire to undermine the financial establishment and exploit the inconsistent regulatory enforcement of the industry, echoing the sentiments of the decentralized Occupy Wall St. protest movement following the Financial Crisis of 2007-08 in the United States.
+Though a principal goal of these individual investors was to financially gain from this effort, there was also a vocal desire to undermine the financial establishment and exploit the of the industry, echoing the sentiments of the decentralized Occupy Wall St. protest movement following the Financial Crisis of 2007-08 in the United States.

 The GameStop short squeeze is an example of coordinated financial market manipulation by individual investors through an online platform.
 The following case study details the growth in momentum of the campaign on Reddit, both in coordinating market actions on GameStop and related shares, and in spreading broader sentiments to challenge institutional investors, and the response from public figures, institutional investors and regulators, before arriving at an assessment of the environment following the frenzy.